elasticode-source/ama-zone-demo/README.md

     }];
 ```

-Elasticode enables you to build personalized based experiences for you on boarding, for some specific scenarios we need to deal with the case of providing a default experince, once that if if there is no connectivity to sync or for any other reason would still popup and appear to the end user, as such we need to provide an **Experience**
+Elasticode enables you to build personalized based experiences for you on boarding, for some specific scenarios we need to deal with the case of providing a default experience, once that if if there is no connectivity to sync or for any other reason would still popup and appear to the end user, as such we need to provide an **Experience**

 You can find all the template types and their corosponding structure and code here :
 http://docs.elasticode.com/v1.0/docs/ob-templates